drud/quicksprint/MAINTAINER_README.md

 ### Using your Sprint Package

 * Your users will then download and unarchive the tarball or zipball.
-* Linux and Mac users run install_ddev.sh, Windows users run install_ddev.cmd inside the directory created by the tarball.
+* Run install_ddev.sh from the unarchived directory; (Windows users must work in git-bash).
-* After installation, Linux and Mac users can start up an instance by cd'ing to ~/Sites/sprint and running start_sprint.sh.
-Windows users run start_sprint.cmd in Sites/sprint of their user folder.
+* After installation, Linux and Mac users can start up an instance by cd'ing to ~/sprint and running start_sprint.sh.
+Windows users run start_sprint.cmd in /sprint of their user folder.
 * _Windows users must run an additional command_: the start_clean command will tell you what the command is.

 At this point the plain vanilla git-checked-out drupal8 HEAD version should be running at http://drupal8.ddev.local.